 2) A research exam given by the student’s primary advisor.
 The student will have three days (72 hours) to complete the exam using any available sources.

 3) An oral exam.
 The student will meet with all members of the examination committee for a detailed discussion of the student’s answers to the written exam questions (both field exams and the research exam).
-Most oral exams will last approximately 2 hours.
+Most oral exams will last approximately two hours, and should be scheduled within a reasonable timeframe after all written exams are completed.

 In the event of failure, the faculty will decide whether the examination may be repeated, in what form, and after what period of time, within the guidelines set forth in the Graduate Catalog.
 Additional work may be required before the student is allowed to retake the examination.

 Only after three readers have approved a complete draft will the defense be scheduled.
-Two copies of the draft, one electronic and one hard copy, must then be submitted to the EALC office six weeks before the defense so that all Graduate Group members have the opportunity to read the dissertation.
+An electronic copy of the draft must then be submitted to the EALC office at least three weeks before the defense so that all Graduate Group members have the opportunity to read the dissertation.
 The defense must be attended by at least three members of the Graduate Group.
 All members of the Group are invited.

 Upon successful defense of the dissertation, a student is responsible for preparing the dissertation in the required format, carefully proofreading and adhering to University requirements.
 An index is preferred but not required.
 Sometimes final changes will have to be made as a result of the defense.
 The student should assume the dissertation will be available through Pro-Quest.